imshubhu/ai-calculator-agent/README.md

 - Mean, median, mode
 - Standard deviation, variance
 - Sum, count operations

+### Unit Conversion
+- Convert between units of length, weight/mass, temperature, area, volume, and time
+- Examples: `convert 100 cm to m`, `convert 32 fahrenheit to celsius`, `convert 1 hour to seconds`

+### Graphing & Visualization
+- Plot mathematical functions over a range (HTML files)
+- Create scatter plots from points and histograms from data
+- Examples: `plot x^2 from -5 to 5`, `scatter 1,2 3,4 5,6`, `histogram 1,2,3,4,5,6`

+### Memory
+- Keeps a history (last 50 entries by default)
+- Use `ans` to reference the last numeric result in new expressions
+- View, recall, and clear history from the CLI

 ### Natural Language Processing
 - "What is 5 plus 3?"